Rowan County War

-The Rowan County War, located in Rowan County, Kentucky, centered in Morehead, Kentucky, was a feud that took place between 1884 and 1887.
+The Rowan County War (1884–1887), which occurred in Rowan County, Kentucky, centered in Morehead, Kentucky, was a feud that took place between the Martin-Tolliver clans & their supporters.
 In total, 20 people died and 16 were wounded.

 Background

-The war has its roots in the Underwood-Holbrook feud, in which John Martin was a lesser member of the Underwood side, and all male Underwoods died in a conflict that took 20 lives.
-Martin had worked as a clerk for the county, and owned a store in Morehead.
+The war has its roots in the Underwood-Holbrook feud (1877–1879), which resulted in all male Underwoods dying in the conflict which claimed 20 lives.
+John Martin was a lesser member of the Underwood side, had worked as a clerk for Rowan county, and owned a store in Morehead.
 In 1877, his gambling caused him to lose his store, and charges of falsifying county records cost him his clerk job in an election in 1878.
 After this, he rented land from George Underwood, which led him to support the Underwoods in the Underwood-Holbrook feud.

 After the feud, Martin began illegal distillery operations.
 Being a Republican, he became a political rival of Democrat Floyd Tolliver, also formerly of the Underwood faction, and on election day in August 1884, after a misunderstanding, Tolliver wounded Martin while killing Solomon Bradley, a friend of Martin's.
 Just before the matter was to be settled in court in December 1884, Tolliver and Martin met each other while drinking and Martin fired his pistol while still in his coat pocket, killing Tolliver.
 Tolliver's last words, addressed to some friends, were: